Amid Indo-Pak tension, Kartarpur corridor talks begin at Attari

 The two sides will discuss the technical aspects and draft agreement for setting up a dedicated corridor that will allow a passport and visa free darshan' for the Indian pilgrims.

 India has shared a draft memorandum of agreement with the Pakistani side.
-The sole purpose of the meeting would be to align infrastructure and security requirements between both sides to ensure smooth passage of pilgrims, said reports.
+The sole purpose of the meeting would be to align infrastructure and security requirements between both sides to ensure smooth passage of pilgrims.

+Also Read Imran Khan meets 'Khalistani' Gopal Singh Chawla ahead of Kartarpur talks

+From the Indian side, officials comprised representatives from the Union Home Ministry, External Affairs Ministry, BSF, National Highways Authority of India and the Punjab government.

 Meanwhile, Islamabad has expressed disappointment over India allegedly denying visas to Pakistani journalists for the meeting.